acobo/CFLIBS/README.md

 This implementation tries to get a universal algorithm (as much as posible!) with the following features:

 1. it is a long single-file code with almost everything needed (database of emission lines and spectroscopic parameters, expected composition of the sample, different processing steps and algorithms...
 The external dependences are just a few, for example, the captured spectrum of a calibration white-light source to know the spectral response of the experimental setup.
+2. At this moment, it cannot be executed because we are including all the dependences and there is no sample data to play with. yet. sorry.
-2. Uses a user-specified a-priori selection of lines for each element expected in the sample.
+3. Uses a user-specified a-priori selection of lines for each element expected in the sample.
 Some of the emission lines could (and should) be automatically discarded by the algorithm further in the processing chain.
-3. The specific processing steps, parameters and algorithms are specified using a set of configuration variables.
+4. The specific processing steps, parameters and algorithms are specified using a set of configuration variables.
-3. under construction...
+5. under construction...